aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ![Figure: 1](images/pure_L2LS_topo.svg)

-???+ info
+???+ note

-    The FW/L3 Device and individual hosts in this example are not managed by AVD.
+    The FW/L3 Device and individual hosts (A-D) in this example are not managed by AVD, but the switch ports connecting to these devices are.

 ## Basic EOS Switch Configuration

-Basic connectivity between the Ansible host and the switches must be established manually before Ansible can be used to push configuration.
-The following must be configured on all switches:
+Basic connectivity between the Ansible controller host and the switches must be established before Ansible can be used to deploy configurations.
+The following should be configured on all switches:

 - A hostname configured purely for ease of understanding.
 - An IP enabled interface - in this example the dedicated out-of-band management interface is used.